Saul Alinsky: Playboy interview

-The life cycle of organizations
+Life cycle of organizations

 Alinsky was confronted with "the tendency" of communities he had helped organize to eventually "join the establishment in return for their piece of the economic action", Back of the Yards, "now one of the most vociferously segregationist areas of Chicago," being cited as a "case in point".
 For Alinsky, this was only a "challenge."
 It is "a recurring pattern": "Prosperity makes cowards of us all, and the Back of the Yards is no exception.
 They've entered the nightfall of their success, and their dreams of a better world have been replaced by nightmares of fear—fear of change, fear of losing their material goods, fear of blacks."

 Alinsky explained that the life span of one of his organizations might be five years.
 After that it was either absorbed into administering programs (rather than building people power) or died.
 That was something that just had to be accepted, with the understanding that "discrimination and deprivation does not automatically endow [the have-nots] with any special qualities."
 Perhaps he would move back into the area to organize "a new movement to overthrow the one I built 25 years ago."
 Did he not find this process of co-optation discouraging?
 "No. It's the eternal problem."
 All life is a "relay race of revolutions", each bringing society "a little closer to the ultimate goal of real personal and social freedom."